TrinityCore/tc-wiki/database/335/world/creature_template.md

 &nbsp;

 ### scale
 If non-zero, this field defines the size of how the model of the creature appears ingame.
-If zero, it will use default model size taken from CreatureDisplayInfo.dbc/CreatureModelScale
+If zero, it will use default model size taken from [CreatureDisplayInfo CreatureModelScale](/files/DBC/335/creaturedisplayinfo#creaturemodelscale)
 &nbsp;

 ### rank